 Say hello to France, a prefab home with a certain je ne sais quoi.
 It was designed to snap together like a jigsaw puzzle in less than three hours.

 What else makes this pint-sized dwelling ah-mazing?
 Behind its shed-like exterior is a surprisingly modern living space.
 Behold some mind-blowing photos.

 And here's the frosting on the cake (or should we say glaze on the French pastry?)
 The prototype cost only $1,200 to make.
 It's the latest design by Joshua Woodsman.
 He's the small space architect behind Pin-Up Houses.
-We'll like you know when this prefab goes into production.Continue to 5 of 9 below.
+We'll let you know when this prefab goes into production.Continue to 5 of 9 below.

 Hit the Road Like a Free Spirit